You’ve got a knack for explaining complex tech topics in simple terms. Friends and family always turn to you for advice on the latest gadgets.

 Create a Logo

-It’s also a good time to focus on creating a logo for your book blog.
-There are a LOT of different ways to do this, but I’m a big fan of using this logo maker.
+It’s also a good time to focus on creating a logo for your tech blog.
+There are a LOT of different ways to do this, but I’m a big fan of using a reputable online logo maker platform.

 8. Begin Blogging